im-ng/zero-docs/docs/kafka-subscriber.md

 ## Example

-1. Refer following `zero-kafka-publisher` example further to know more on getting started of this.
+1. Refer following `zero-kafka-subscriber` example further to know more on getting started of this.

-2. Spin up kafka container locally to publish the messages
+2. Spin up kafka container locally to subscriber to published topic messages

 ```bash
 podman pull docker.io/apache/kafka:4.1.1